-- 13. If a Player's name appears on the December 1 and January 10 Rosters of a Team during the current Season without that Player having agreed to that current Season registration, he will be automatically Released from that Team as of 5:00:00 pm MST, February 10 of that same Season. - 14.
+- a) If a Player is injured, the November 15th deadline may be extended to no later than 5:00:00 pm MST January 10th, provided the following statements are provided in writing, on or before November 15 at 5:00:00 pm MST: - i) A doctor must provide a statement on the Player's condition and the Player's expected timeline for return; and - ii) The Player, or their Parent if the Player is under 18, must provide a statement consenting to the Player remaining on the Team's protected list to a specific date no later than January 10th at 5:00:00 pm MST. - b) A Player who continues to be injured as of January 10th and who is determined to be medically unfit to play for the balance of the Season shall be entitled to be included on the Team's January 10th Roster in accordance with Regulation E.9, provided the Team and the Player, or their Parent if the Player is under 18 years of age, mutually agree, in writing, and a medical certificate satisfactory to the Member has been provided. - 11.
 A Team which has the maximum number of registered Players on its Roster on January 10 shall not be permitted to register any further Players during the current Season.
-A Team which has fewer registered Players may, if it has allotted but unused registrations, register eligible Players until the Final Registration Date, but once a vacancy on the Roster has been filled it may not be used again. - 15.
-Any Player Released on or before January 10, may register with another Team on or before the Final Registration Date. - 16.
+A Team which has fewer registered Players may, if it has allotted but unused registrations, register eligible Players until the Final Registration Date, but once a vacancy on the Roster has been filled it may not be used again. - 12.
+Any Player Released on or before January 10, may register with another Team on or before the Final Registration Date. - 13.
 Players Released from Hockey Canada Teams after January 10, shall be ineligible to play with any other Hockey Canada or USA Hockey Team in the current Season.
-The Member has unfettered discretion to address specialty cases within their Member. - 17.
-No Team shall be able to replace a Player Released after January 10, with any other Player under any circumstance. - 18.
-Players Released from a Team in any other Federation after January 10 shall be ineligible to play with any Hockey Canada Team for the balance of that Season. - 19.
-Should a Player wish to re-sign with his former Team after being released by that Team, he may do so only by obtaining a new Player's registration. - 20.
-Players participating on a varsity or junior varsity team at a College or University after January 10 of the current Season shall be ineligible to participate with a Team for the remainder of that Season (does not apply to Female Divisions of hockey other than Teams participating in League, Regional and National playoffs leading to the ESSO Cup).
+The Member has unfettered discretion to address specialty cases within their Member. - 14.
+No Team shall be able to replace a Player Released after January 10, with any other Player under any circumstance. - 15.
+Players Released from a Team in any other Federation after January 10 shall be ineligible to play with any Hockey Canada Team for the balance of that Season. - 16.
+Should a Player wish to re-sign with his former Team after being released by that Team, he may do so only by obtaining a new Player's registration. - 17.
+Players participating on a varsity or junior varsity team at a College or University after January 10 of the current Season shall be ineligible to participate with a Team for the remainder of that Season (does not apply to

+Female Divisions of hockey other than Teams participating in League, Regional and National playoffs leading to the ESSO Cup).